by Kim Childs, CPPC

 I’ve never been one to suppress my tears, but I didn’t anticipate their seemingly endless flow as I mourned these endings, especially my divorce.
 Grief has literally brought me to my knees at times, forcing me to surrender my own agenda, slow down and pay attention—often, without warning.

-What I’ve learned is that there’s a reason for all of this.
+Some days, grief is simply exhausting, and I discovered that there’s a reason for this.

 “Grief is a body-centered process, and when we allow our bodies to experience the feelings, they will integrate and shift,” says Aruni Nan Futuronsky, a faculty member at the Kripalu Center for Yoga and Health.
 “However, we’re not responsible for the integration—the moving through the feelings in the body/mind.
 That relies upon the wisdom of our brilliant ‘animal’ bodies, as Mary Oliver would say.”

-What we are responsible for, says Futuronsky, is creating the circumstances in which integration can happen, which means quieting our minds and lives to make space for grief.
+What we are responsible for, says Futuronsky, is creating the circumstances in which integration can happen, which may mean quieting our minds and lives to make space for the grief process.

 “When my mom died, I was totally and wholly exhausted.
 I needed to rest and relax regularly,” Futuronsky recalls.
 “A few months later, it was time to start moving.
 Bike riding, walking, yoga—they all helped me keep unraveling the feelings, but they would not have worked earlier in the process.”

-The most important thing, Futuronsky says, is to give ourselves full permission to be exactly where we are on our own unique journey of grief.
+The most important thing, Futuronsky says, is to give ourselves full permission to be exactly where we are on our own unique grief journey.
 This may prove challenging—not only to us, but also to those who care about us, especially if our grieving makes them uncomfortable.
-In fact, I learned that times of loss can include the loss of other relationships, as people may shrink from those who are grieving.
+I’ve seen that times of loss can include the loss of other relationships, as people may shrink from those who are grieving.

-In the months following my divorce, I heard from friends and loved ones who said, “I hope you’re keeping busy,” or “Focus on the good in your life,” while others told me, “I’m praying for you,” or “Come over, I have Kleenex.”
-These well-meaning messages largely represented their personal strategies for coping with loss, while I had to honor my own, which sometimes included those things.
+In the wake of my many losses, I heard from friends and loved ones who said, “I hope you’re keeping busy,” or “Focus on the good in your life,” while others told me, “I’m praying for you,” or “I’m coming over with Kleenex.”
+I learned about the many ways people meet and move through grief, and learned to honor my own, which include giving it lots of space and time.

 In truth, at times I’ve felt a strange sweetness in the murky depths of my sadness.
 As my heart continued to break open, I sensed more room in there for tenderness, appreciation and love.
 For that is what we’re doing when we grieve—mourning the loss of something or someone we loved, and thereby honoring love itself.